Priyanshi662/dbms/RDBMS/Keys/Readme.md

 ### Composite key /Compound key :
 A composite key is the key having two or more attributes that together can uniquely identify a tuple in a table.Such keys are needed in joined tables .
 For example a table containing customer and product details may have customer_id+product_id as a composite key for the table.

+### Unique Key :
+Unique Keys are the keys that define the record uniquely in the table.
+It is different from Primary Keys, as Unique Key can contain one NULL value but Primary Key does not contain any NULL values.